Percy Cerutty: Early life

-Percy Cerutty was born in Prahran, a suburb of Melbourne, in 1895, the seventh child of Harry Richard Cerutty, accountant, and his wife Emily, née Neilson, both Victorians.
+Percy Cerutty was born in Prahran, a suburb of Melbourne, in 1895, the seventh child of Harry Richard Cerutty, accountant, and his wife Emily, née Nielsen, both Victorians.
 He was four years old when his mother left her alcoholic husband to raise her six surviving children alone.

 In 1907, aged 12, he left school to help support the family but was considered unfit to serve in World War I. He competed in athletics without distinction, suffering from illness after racing.
 Despite this fact, Cerutty was still determined to reach his highest potential.

 In 1939, at the age of 43 Cerutty was faced with a formative challenge in his life; a nervous breakdown that necessitated taking leave from work at the Postmaster-General's Department and which prompted a reassessment of his life.
 After this, he began educating himself in healthy living.
-He focused on a vegetarian root-based diet, weight lifting, and of course, running.
-His tactics evidently worked because his health radically improved, sustaining him into an energetic old age, and they informed his coaching and running philosophy.
+He focused on running and weight lifting.